 Do you sell gift certificates?

 Of course we sell gift certificates!
 Come in and pick one up, or call us with your information to set one off to the side for someone else to come in for.
-At this time they cannot be applied to online sales.
+At this time gift certificates are for use in-store only.